meisben/easyEEZYbotARM/README.md

 ## Contributing

 Anyone is very welcome to contribute - please do.
+Below is a list of identified improvements.

 Some useful best practice guidelines are here: https://opensource.guide/how-to-contribute/

+### To do

+- Kinematic Equations: These will be documented in a seperate web post
+- Add instructions for installing servo motors and calibrating
+- Make plot (simulation) of virtual robot arm non blocking

 ## Thanks and credit

 -	Thanks to you for reading this and considering using this code library
 -	A big thanks to Carlo Franciscone for open sourcing the EEZYbotARM (http://www.eezyrobots.it/eba_mk2.html)
 -   A big thanks to ArminJo for creating the fantastic arduino ServoEasing library: https://github.com/ArminJo/ServoEasing
--	Big thanks to Dr Antonia Tzemanaki on the University of West England / University of Bristol Robotics course, what an amazing teacher.
+-	Big thanks to Dr Antonia Tzemanaki at the University of Bristol / University of the West of England course, what an amazing teacher.
 -	Thanks to Professor Angela Sodemann and Professor Peter Corke for putting their wonderful courses on inverse and forward kinematics online.
 You can find these courses here (https://www.youtube.com/playlist?list=PLT_0lwItn0sAfi3o4xwx-fNfcnbfMrXa7) and here (https://robotacademy.net.au/)